Process and methods

 Key issues and draft questions addressing these issues should be included in the scope.
-Depending on the type of guideline, whether it is an update (see chapter 14) and the type of question, these could be very high level or could more precisely describe the populations, interventions, or particular approaches and aspects of service delivery to be compared and the outcomes of interest (see chapter 4).
-These draft questions will be used as the basis for the final review questions (see chapter 4) in the guideline.
+Depending on the type of guideline, whether it is an update (see the chapter on updating guidelines) and the type of question, these could be very high level or could more precisely describe the populations, interventions, or particular approaches and aspects of service delivery to be compared and the outcomes of interest (see the chapter on developing review questions and planning the evidence review).
+These draft questions will be used as the basis for the final review questions (see the chapter on developing review questions and planning the evidence review) in the guideline.

 Examples of key issues and draft questions are shown in box 2.2.